Nilpotent Charges of a Toy Model of Hodge Theory and an ${\cal N}$ = $2$ SUSY Quantum Mechanical Model: (Anti-)Chiral

 It is straightforward to check that the following solutions (modulo a constant overall factor)

-satisfy$\it all$ the relationships that are given in (23).
+satisfy {\it all} the relationships that are given in (23).
 The substitution of (24) into the expansion (7) leads to the following:

-A close look at (25) and the analogue of (8) demonstrate that we have already derived the co-BRST symmetry transformation (4).
+A close look at (25) and the analogue of (8) demonstrates that we have already derived the co-BRST symmetry transformation (4).
 The above expansion in (25) leads to the geometrical interpretation of $s_{d}$, too.
-In other words, from the above equations, it is clear that we have a relationship which is exactly like (14) except the fact the superscript on the supervariables would be $(D)$ and $s_b \to s_d, Q_b \to Q_d$.
+In other words, from the above equation, it is clear that we have a relationship which is exactly like (14) except the fact the superscript on the supervariables would be $(D)$ and the replacements: $s_b \to s_d, Q_b \to Q_d$.
 Thus, dual-BRST (or co-BRST) symmetry $s_d$ acting on a generic ordinary variable is equivalent to the translation of the corresponding supervariable (that is obtained after the application of the co-BRST invariant restriction) along the $\bar\theta$-direction of the anti-chiral super-submanifold.

-We concentrate now on the derivation of the anti-co-BRST symmetries, for which, the expansions (15) for the supervariables (on the (1, 1)-dimensional chiral super-submanifold) are to be taken into account.
+We concentrate now on the derivation of the anti-co-BRST symmetries, for which, the expansions (15) for the supervariables (on the (1, 1)-dimensional {\it chiral} super-submanifold) are to be taken into account.
 The most decisive feature of our augmented supervariable approach is to find out the invariant quantities.
 It is gratifying to state that we have found out the following useful anti-co-BRST invariant quantities:

 According to the basic rules of the augmented supervariable formalism, we have the following anti-co-BRST restrictions on the supervariables: